offbynull/offbynull.github.io/docs/data/learn/Bioinformatics/input/input.md

 }
 ```

-Each re-wiring operation is called a 2-break and represents either a chromosome fusion, chromosome fission, or reversal operation (genome rearrangement).
+Each re-wiring operation is called a 2-break and represents either a chromosome fusion, chromosome fission, or reversal mutation (genome rearrangement).
 For example, ...

  * fusion: